libretro/swanstation/README.md

 ## System Requirements
  - A CPU faster than a potato.
 But it needs to be x86_64, AArch32/armv7, or AArch64/ARMv8, otherwise you won't get a recompiler and it'll be slow.
  - For the hardware renderers, a GPU capable of OpenGL 3.1/OpenGL ES 3.0/Direct3D 11 Feature Level 10.0 (or Vulkan 1.0) and above.
-So, basically anything made in the last 10 years or so.
+So, basically anything made in 2013 or later.

 ### Region detection and BIOS images
 By default, SwanStation will emulate the region check present in the CD-ROM controller of the console.
 This means that when the region of the console does not match the disc, it will refuse to boot, giving a "Please insert PlayStation CD-ROM" message.
 SwanStation supports automatic detection disc regions, and if you set the console region to auto-detect as well, this should never be a problem.